gaborbernat/bernat-tech/content/posts/pycon-us-2026-typing-summit/index.md

 3. **Op typing via a tiny shape DSL.** PyTorch has thousands of operators.
 Writing each one as a type stub is intractable because the shape transformations are too rich.
 Pyrefly defines a "fake op" for each PyTorch op: a comprehension-style function over ints that returns the output shape.
-The DSL is small enough to keep costs bounded, and it is borrowed in spirit from
+The DSL is small enough to keep costs bounded, and it borrows in spirit from
    [PyTorch's own symbolic-shape work in `torch.compile`](https://docs.pytorch.org/docs/stable/torch.compiler_dynamic_shapes.html).

 He walked through code samples from real modules: an MLP class, an attention block with a `chunk(3, dim=-1)` split (the